illyak/DAQ_CLASS/Pocket_Computers_Compare.md

 - To be able to collect real data in a university and/or industrial setting
     - So for learning how to do it but also for actually doing it
 - Run Jupyter Notebook
+- Accepts a daughtercard type plug-in with assorted sensors.
-- Interface with lab bench instruments (multimeters, waveform generators, oscilloscopes, etc)
+- Able to interface with lab bench instruments (multimeters, waveform generators, oscilloscopes, etc)
 - Nominal/reasonable cost

 For acquiring data from a sensor once every second, almost any cheap microcontroller will do.
 However, as acquisition speeds and resolutions increase, the data through-put increases and then real processing power is needed.
 Being able to compute or display results will require even more.
 Running under Jupyter Notebook requires more yet still.